 Travel Tip What To Do In Normandy France:

 After your early morning train from Paris, put your bare toes in the sand and find the café, Bar du Soleil, on the beach.
 Have a café crème and a croissant, breathe in the salt air and then head off for a beach walk.
-If you plan to spend the day on the beach, pick your spot early because Deauville beach gets very busy.
+If you plan to spend the day on the beach, pick your spot early because Deauville Beach gets very busy.

 Book an Organized Tour to Deauville here.